TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 - Using Redis lets any gateway respect a cluster-wide rate limit
 - Requests, including blocked requests, are written to the sliding log
-- The log is always trimmed to the duration of the defined window
+- The log is constantly trimmed to the duration of the defined window
+- Requests are blocked if the count in the log exceeds the configured rate limit

 An important behaviour of this rate limiting method is that it blocks access to the API when the rate exceeds the rate limit and does not let further API calls through until the rate drops below the specified rate limit.
-For example, if the rate limit is 3000/minute the call rate would have to be reduced below 3000 for a whole minute before the HTTP 429 responses stop and traffic is resumed.
+For example, if the configured rate limit is 3000 requests/minute the call rate would have to be reduced below 3000 requests/minute for a whole minute before the `HTTP 429` responses stop and traffic is resumed.

 This behaviour is called spike arrest.
 As the complete request log is stored in Redis, resource usage when using this rate limiter is high.
-Even during traffic blocking, Redis will use significant resources to maintain the request log, mostly impacting CPU usage.
+This algorithm will use significant resources on Redis even when blocking requests, as it must maintain the request log, mostly impacting CPU usage.
 Redis resource usage increases with traffic therefore shorter `per` values are recommended to limit the amount of data being stored in Redis.